New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 The difference between deductibles and coinsurance is related to when payments are due and how they accumulate.
 Coinsurance benefits only kick in after the deductible has been paid in full.9 Until then, policyholders can still get financial assistance through copays.
 Deductibles are paid down steadily as soon as the plan is active.

-Now that you understand how deductibles, copays, and coinsurance work, you may understand where there are potential areas for greater coverage in your existing health insurance plan.
+When figuring out how much you’ll pay for healthcare, it’s important to understand how deductibles, copays, and coinsurance work.
+Now that you know the differences between these types of costs, you may determine where there are potential areas for greater coverage in your existing health insurance plan.
 Luckily, Aflac offers a variety of specific supplemental insurance plans to help offset those costs.

 We offer supplemental insurance plans for vision, hospital, cancer, accident, short-term disability, and critical illness care.
-If you know the specific healthcare category you need better support in, we recommend chatting with an agent today to see how Aflac can help make your care more affordable.
-If you’re unsure what kind of supplemental coverage you need, we recommend learning more about our options.
+Whether you know the specific healthcare category you need better support in or are unsure of what kind of supplemental coverage to get, we recommend chatting with an agent today to see how Aflac can help make your care more affordable.